 This course is designed to build skills of research, analysis, argument constructing and presentations, as well as giving knowledge an interest period of history.
-Topics covered are
+Topics are selected from:

-- Spanish Armada - The First Crusade 1095 1120
+- Spanish Armada

+- The First Crusade 1095 1120

+- Mary Queen of Scots

+- Early contact NZ

-- Level 2 Literacy - Previous study in History is strongly recommended. - The Curriculum Leader must be consulted before entry at this level will be granted to pupils taking it for the first time.
+- Level 2 Literacy - Previous study in History is strongly recommended. - The Curriculum Leader must be consulted before entry at this level will be granted to students taking it for the first time.

-Waitangi (\$720 approx.)
+• Waitangi (\$720 approx.)

-ACHIEVEMENT STANDARDS No No. of Credits 91434 91435 91437 Research an historical event/place of significance to New Zealanders.
-Analyse an historical event/place of significance to New Zealanders.
-Analyse different perspectives of a contested event.
-Ex t.
+ACHIEVEMENT STANDARDS No. of Credits 91434 Research an historical event/place of significance to New Zealanders.
+Ext.
 Int.
-5 5 5 91437 91436 91438 Analyse evidence relating to an historical event of significance to New Zealande Analyse the causes of consequences of a significant historical event. ers.
-4 5 Total N No. of Credits 25
+5 91435 91437 Analyse different perspectives of a contested event.
+5 5 9143691438 Analyse evidence relating to an historical event of significance to New Zealanders.
+Analyse the causes of consequences of a significant historical event.
+4 6 Total No. of Credits 25